SMS vs. Email Marketing: Which Is More Effective?

 3. Conversion Rates

+Here’s where the difference between SMS vs. email marketing really shines.
 SMS carries an average conversion rate of 29%, while email has a 15.2% average conversion rate.
-In addition, SMS generates 17 times more revenue than email.
-SMS marketing is the clear winner when it comes to garnering results for organizations.
+More significantly, SMS generates 17 times more revenue than email.
+This cements it as an essential channel for revenue-focused organizations.

 SMS Marketing Advantages